Salford City F.C.: 2014 to 2017: Takeover by the Class of '92

-2017 to 2019: Turning Professional
+2017 to 2019: Turning professional

 In March 2017, Johnson and Morley both signed two-year full-time contracts, starting from 1 April.
 The club also announced that from 1 July, players with the club would become full-time professional players.
 Salford appointed Chris Casper, who was part of the Class of '92, as the club's sporting director in charge of Academy 92.
 Ahead of their first professional campaign, the owners outlined their target to eventually reach the Premier League.
-In May, Salford lost in the National League North playoff semi-final, being defeated on penalties by Halifax Town.
+In May, Salford lost in the National League North play-off semi-final, being defeated on penalties by FC Halifax Town.

-On 5 August, Salford-born Liam Hogan was announced as the new club captain.
 On 12 August, Mani Ogunrinde and Anointed Chukwu became the first Academy 92 players to represent the first team, when they came on as late substitutes in a 2–0 away win against Telford United.
-On 21 April 2018, with promotion rivals Harrogate Town losing away to Bradford P.A., the club were promoted as champions of the National League North with one game to play, despite a 2–1 home defeat to Boston United, and in the process secured promotion to National League, once again re-setting the bar for the highest level the club had ever attained.
+On 21 April 2018, with promotion rivals Harrogate Town losing away to Bradford P.A., the club were promoted as champions of the National League North with one game to play, and in the process secured promotion to National League, once again re-setting the bar for the highest level the club had ever attained.
 On 8 May, it was announced Johnson and Morley had left the club by mutual consent, due to irreconcilable differences regarding performance and contract length.
 On 14 May, Graham Alexander was appointed as the club's new manager after signing a four-year contract.